jozaru/my-bank-app/README.md

 ### `npm -- --coverage`

-Launches the test runner in the interactive watch mode and show the coverage report.
+Launches the test runner in the interactive watch mode and shows the coverage report.

 ### `npm run build`